jpsch8/myMathResearch/README.md

 Also experiment with other types of betting strategies.
 Is it possible to automate some physics calculations?
 I also want to do some experiments with lambda calculus but I am not smart enough for that, need to start studyMaxxing.
+I actually sited this repository in an English project, lol.